hsluv/hsluv-python/README.md

 **husl_to_rgb(hue, saturation, lightness)**

-Like above, but returns a list of 3 numbers between 0 and 1, for each RGB channel.
+Like above, but returns a list of 3 floats between 0 and 1, for each RGB channel.

 **hex_to_husl(hex)**